Agroecosystems

 Livestock

 Livestock are an important component of traditional agroecosystems and are considered a secondary food production system.
-Livestock provide draught power for farm operations including plough operations.
+Livestock provide draft power for farm operations including, plow operations.
 Livestock are also the source of organic manure for crops and the main source of protein for human beings through the supply of meat and milk.
 In addition, livestock provide a source of income through the sale of animals.
-Compared to the specialized agroecosystems, such as single-cropping production systems or livestock-alone systems, integrated crop-livestock agroecosystems are considered highly beneficial in terms of agricultural productivity, environmental quality, operational efficiency, and economic performance.
-The synergies brought about by integrating crop and livestock systems can result in a positive feedback.
-For example, the crop residues that are left after harvesting can serve as a feed, while the livestock excreta can serve as manure to soils.
+Compared to specialized agroecosystems, such as single-crop production systems or livestock-alone systems, integrated crop-livestock agroecosystems are considered highly beneficial in terms of agricultural productivity, environmental quality, operational efficiency, and economic performance.
+The synergies brought about by integrating crop and livestock systems can result in positive feedback.
+For example, the crop residues that are left after harvesting can serve as feed, while the livestock excreta can serve as manure for the soils.

 Agroecosystem Health

-The concept of agroecosystem health has been thoroughly debated in literature.
+The concept of agroecosystem health has been thoroughly debated in the literature.
 Some researchers focus on symptoms of ecosystem stress, whereas others focus on ecosystem organization and change in relation to stress.
-In recent times, the health concept is generally judged to be well suited to describe the state of agroecosystems given the many ecosystem services that agroecosystems provide and their importance to human livelihood.
+The health concept is generally judged to be well-suited to describe the state of agroecosystems, given the many ecosystem services that agroecosystems provide and their importance to human livelihood.
 In general, agroecosystem health has been closely linked to agroecosystem sustainability.
-Researchers preferring the agroecosystem health concept argue that sustainability is a broader concept while agroecosystem health is a more focused term.
+Researchers preferring the agroecosystem health concept argue that sustainability is a broader concept, while agroecosystem health is a more focused term.
 To describe agroecosystem health, different indicators have been proposed by earlier researchers, which vary from the farm to the landscape level.
 For example, agroecosystem health might be evaluated on the basis of structural criteria (resource availability, accessibility, diversity, equitability, and equity), functional criteria (productivity, efficiency, effectiveness), organizational criteria (integrity/coherence, self-organization, autonomy, self-dependence/self-reliance), or dynamic criteria (stability, resilience, capacity, and time to respond).

 Alternatively, agroecosystem health evaluation could integrate different ecological processes such as cybernetics, water cycle, mineral cycle, and community dynamics in addition to human and biophysical phenomena and processes at different spatial scales.
 Several authors tried to quantify agroecosystem health, some using a conceptual framework, others using driving forces, and others by integrating biophysical and socioeconomic datasets using spatial tools and a multicriteria decision-making framework.